Set up LEMP (Linux, Nginx, MySQL, PHP) in Ubuntu Linux

 mysql -u your_user -p

-Replace your_username with your actual MySQL username.
+Replace `your_username` with your actual MySQL username.
 Upon entering this command, you will be prompted to input your password.
 After providing the correct password, you'll gain access to the MySQL shell, ready for you to execute SQL commands.

-Install PHP and Configure Nginx to use the PHP
+### **Install PHP and Configure Nginx to use the PHP** <a href="#step-3-installing-php-and-configuring-nginx-to-use-the-php-processor" id="step-3-installing-php-and-configuring-nginx-to-use-the-php-processor"></a>

 Nginx is now installed to serve your pages and MySQL is installed to store and manage your data.
 However, you still don’t have anything that can generate dynamic content.
 This is where PHP comes into play.